karaoc/dayz.test/[Server-Hosting]-Lastest-changes.md

 | DisableShootToUnlock | You can now lock a house and prevent raiders to shoot the door to open it |

 To see the complete documentation about this file please [click on this link](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-GeneralSettings)

-To see the complete documentation about this file please [click on this link](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-BaseBuildingSettings)